HakamShams/LOAN/README.md

   year={2022}

 ```
+-->
 ### Acknowledgments

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Collaborative Research Centre SFB 1502/1–2022 - [DETECT](https://sfb1502.de/) - [D05](https://sfb1502.de/projects/cluster-d/d05).

 ### License
-The code is released under MIT License (see LICENSE file for details).
+The code is released under MIT License.
+See the [LICENSE](LICENSE) file for details.